ChristinaLK/large-scale-chtc/_episodes/07-etiquette.md

 - "Name the five major components needed for logging in."
 keypoints:
 - "It is important to follow your resource's policies and procedures."
-- "Have a data management plan in place."
+- "Have a data management plan in place before you start computing."
 ---

 > shared resource!
 Important to be nice